shamim90123/next-js/README.md

-# Student Portal
+# NextCraft

-A full-stack **Student Portal** application built with **Next.js 13+ (App Router)** and **Prisma ORM** for managing student applications.
-This portal enables students to register, log in, and apply for various services.
+A full-stack **NextCraft** application built with **Next.js 13+ (App Router)** and **Prisma ORM** for managing student applications.
+This portal enables user's to register, log in, and apply for various services.
 The application includes a dashboard, application form, and application status tracking.

 ---

 ## 🚀 Features

 ### 🔐 Authentication
-- Student login and registration
+- login and registration
 - JWT-based authentication

 ### 📊 Dashboard